(Yes this does tie into animals – no worries – being a dog trainer has made me a better parent, being a parent has made me a better dog trainer).

 If I respond way (1) too many times, I may teach Jimmy not to do anything.
 He becomes stressed and anxious.
 His behaviors will reflect it.

 Such as I would do for Jimmy, with Sparky I observe and manage his environment.
 I am proactive.
 I work to reduce confusion.
-When I see Sparky doing something good, I reinforce that behavior – food is a great paycheck for most dogs.
+When I see Sparky doing something good, even if I have not asked for the behavior (he offers it on his own), I reinforce that behavior – food is a great paycheck for most dogs.

 When I find Sparky happily making his own entertainment, how I react is important – just like with Jimmy.
 What happens when I run in like gang busters, yelling and swat with newspaper?
 Sparky will begin to offer behaviors meant to diffuse the situation.
-Sparkly is not feeling guilt over what he did but he is feeling fear at our presence.
+Sparky is not feeling guilt over what he did but he is feeling fear at our presence.
 He has only learned my presence means yucky-scary.
 When he goes back and eats my sneakers, Sparky is not vindictive, he is just playing.
 He has not learned sneakers are not toys.
+More likely Sparky has learned your presence is bad and to wait until you are gone in order to do things.
 Sparky needs better observation and guidance from his humans.

 Managing Sparky’s environment, providing enrichment toys and activities, careful and close observation, encouraging good behavior and reinforcing it before Sparky has a chance to make a mistake (which is not really a mistake but rather him trying to figure out life) goes a lot farther to teach what is needed to survive in our lives.

 I have seen dogs who tried so hard trying to figure out what to do that they were stressed.
 Some were wrecks.
 They needed guidance and clarity.
 Some were labeled “Alpha” or “Dominant.”
 No, they were confused.
-Now they were adolescents and adults making really bad choices because they had no good lessons.
+Now they were adolescents and adults making really bad choices because they had no appropriate lessons as puppies.

 How we address early lessons, from birth and through toddler years and puppy days, sets the foundation for the future.
+The work we do when young will make adolescence easier.
 I like knowing that I can hand my kids a shopping list and they are able to grocery shop for the family (at the time of typing my son is 17 and daughter is almost 12).
 I like knowing that if I am tied up and getting home later than planned from something and Dad is not home from work that the kids know how to care for the critters.
-My daughter recently said it was nice that she felt she could come to her parents with any concerns.
+My daughter recently said it was nice that she felt she could come to her parents with any concerns because she trusted us and was able to talk to us.
 When I am out with my dogs, I like knowing that they engage with me and are able to discern their toys from other things.
 It is work, it is the quality and quantity of everyday work done during every interaction I have with my animals and kids.

 Ask yourself: “Do I want trust and engagement or helplessness?
 What do I want my charges to grow into?”
 I know what I want.